Chrome extension + responsive website: boosting eco-friendly conversions with real-time product scoring

 • Identified limited knowledge, access, and high costs hinder eco-friendly practices.
 Most consumers, despite environmental awareness, prioritize price, convenience, and personal benefits over seeking knowledge.

-• Developed Chrome extension that integrates with popular shopping platforms with sustainability score & redirects users to our curated earthy esthetics, VISA incentivized, eco-friendly e-commerce website.
+• Developed Chrome extension that integrates with popular shopping platforms with sustainability score & redirects users to our curated earthy aesthetics, VISA incentivized, eco-friendly e-commerce website.

 Improvement and Reflection